Jon A. Linker, Ph.D.

 Dr. Titov is a theoretical plasma physicist with a strong record of publications in solar magnetohydrodynamics (MHD) and structural analysis of solar magnetic fields.
 He is experienced in advanced methods for solving differential equations of mathematical physics and skillful in using computer-algebraic systems and developing numerical algorithms.

-Janvier is a software/systems engineer who works on the design and development of CORHEL and various visualization applications as well as web applications for exploring and analyzing simulation results.
+Janvier is a software engineer who works on the design and development of CORHEL and various visualization applications as well as web applications for designing simulation runs and analyzing simulation results.
 He is mainly interested in software engineering, computer graphics, user interface design and web development.

 Tibor Török, Ph.D.